Gogeruk/korsikov-simple-blog/README.md

 # My Simple Blog Website

+If evetything is good, it should be running at [https://korsikov.com](https://korsikov.com)

 I created this blog website for several reasons:

 1. **Freedom of Expression**: I got tired of moderation on various forums, image boards, and obscure Discord servers.
 I simply wanted a place where I can do whatever I want whenever I want.